-We found 19 easy vegetarian Instant Pot recipes to try for breakfast, lunch, dinner, and snacking below.
+Read on for 18 easy vegetarian Instant Pot recipes to try for breakfast, lunch, dinner, and snacking.

 What Makes It Great: Thanks to the power of the Instant Pot, this vegetable soup recipe from The Butter Half can come together in just about 20 minutes.
 Avocado oil, sweet potatoes, and onions form the base of the soup, and after they begin to cook, basil, vegetable stock, and lentil beans are tossed in, too.
 It's the ideal hearty meal for a cozy night in.

 Quick Tip: "It only takes 12 minutes to cook in the Instant Pot and you only have one pot to clean!"
 Abbey Rodriguez says.
 "That's called winning at life."

 Cauliflower Chickpea Curry